-If your cat goes outdoors, you should keep him indoors for the night prior to surgery to ensure he is home in time for the appointment and that he does not eat or drink anything during the night.
+If your cat goes outdoors, you should keep them indoors for the night prior to surgery to ensure they’re home in time for the appointment and that they don’t eat or drink anything during the night.

-Some clinics place an intravenous catheter, to administer supportive fluids or drugs in case of an emergency, and some will not.
-If a catheter or other monitoring equipment is used, the technicians will shave areas on either the front or back leg, and possibly the bottom of a back foot as well.
+Some clinics place an intravenous catheter to administer fluids or drugs in case of an emergency, and some will not.
+If the vet uses a catheter or other monitoring equipment, the technicians will shave areas on either the front or back leg, and possibly the bottom of a back foot as well.

-For females, the procedure is more invasive, and there will be a shaved area on the belly with a small incision just below the navel.
-Many veterinarians will use dissolvable suture, reducing the need for post-surgical visits, but the incision should be closely watched by the owner for any sign of bleeding, swelling or infection.
+For females, the procedure is more invasive.
+There will be a shaved area on the belly with a small incision just below the navel.
+Many vets will use dissolvable sutures, reducing the need for post-surgical visits.
+But pet parents must closely watch the incision for any sign of bleeding, swelling, or infection.

-Barring any complication, owners can expect to pick up their cat a few hours after the surgery has been performed.
+Barring any complication, owners can expect to pick up their cats a few hours after the surgery has been performed.
 Some cats may be groggy, but most will be relatively alert.

-Females who were in heat when the spay was performed should be kept inside for at least a week to minimize the chance of breeding attempts by males which can result in serious injury.
+Females who were going through their heat cycle when they had the spay surgery should stay inside for at least a week to minimize the chance of breeding attempts by males, which can result in serious injury.